Skip to content

 Caveats

-There are some details to note about [[no_unique_address]].
-Multiple [[no_unique_address]] members of the same type might share the same address (because they are all empty classes and don't need to be distinguished), and the exact behavior depends on the compiler implementation:
+There are some details to watch out for with [[no_unique_address]].
+Multiple [[no_unique_address]] members of the same type might share the same address (since they are all empty and need not be distinguished), depending on the compiler implementation:

 cpp